 Entertainment includes a live animal workshop, quiz, science show, and even a stand-up comedy performance.

 You’ll sleep under the massive skeleton of a blue whale, and can indulge in a cooked breakfast to set you up for more sightseeing the next day!

 Adult tickets cost £185/$220, and you’ll be at the museum from 6:30pm, until 10:00am the next day.

 What does London have in common with cities such as Paris, Milan and New York?
 Some of the best nightclubs in the world, and Fabric is one of the oldest and best-loved in the city.

 If you are looking to dance the night away to top DJs playing a mix of house, techno, drum and bass, and dubstep, then head along to Fabric for a night you won’t forget.

 The dress code is casual, so there’s no need to get dressed up, (although you can if you want to of course).

-The tour lasts from 6:00pm to 10:00pm, but you have the option of staying later; combining a trip to some of our other top places to visit in London at night, such as Camden or Fabric.
+The tour starts at 2:00pm which is perfect as you can finish up in time for dinner out, followed by a visit some of our other top places to visit in London at night, such as Camden or Fabric.

 Taking a pub tour is one of the best things to do in London alone at night, as you will be sure to meet lots of fun and interesting people, (not least your host).
 Find out more here.